ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 			// Automatically add target="_blank" and rel="noopener noreferrer" to all external links.
 			addTargetToExternalLinks: true,

-			// Allow users control the "downloadable" attribute of each link.
+			// Allow users control the "download" attribute of each link.
 			decorators: [
 				{
 					mode: 'manual',